bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Oppoutunity cost and PPF

+- What is the opporunity cost of going from point C to D?

 <p align="center">
   <img src="Ch2_PPF_OC.png" alt="Ch2_PPF" width="400">
 </p>

+- Shape of PPF
+ - If the PPF is a straight line the opporunity cost is constant
+ - If the PPF is bowing outwards the opporunity cost in increasing
+ - If the PPF is bowing inwards the opporunity cost in decreasing
 ### Positive statement vs Normative statement

 - Positive statement - Statement that are testable